The contest consists of two parts: a two-stage individual competition

 to each school along with statistical results of the exams.

-The size of the contest will be limited to 1,000 students and 64 math bowl
+The size of the contest will be limited to 700 max participants.
+Math bowl is limited to 64 teams.

 participants may form a math bowl team.
 If 64 math bowl teams have